gallochris/fyi.dadgumboxscores/hugo_source/content/posts/julius-peppers.md

 Peppers started his third football season under another first-year head coach in John Bunting.

-His final football season included the following accoldades:
+His final football season included the following accolades:

 - 2001 Lombardi and Bednarik Award winner (best lineman and defensive player in the nation)
-- Unamimous First-team All America
+- Unanimous First-team All America
 - First-team All-ACC
 - 9.5 sacks, 3 interceptions, and 19 tackles for a loss